Title: Picking Up the Pieces

-“Thank you Chief.
-I’m thinking we need to pull up some fruit too for first meal in the morning,” the Commander muttered as she moved from one screen to another on the Supply database.
+“Thank you, Chief.
+I’m thinking we need to pull up some fruit too for the first meal in the morning,” the Commander muttered as she moved from one screen to another on the Supply database.

 Bonner moved to look over her shoulder and pointed at the various fruits that were popular with the Expedition.
 “I’ll get the signs we use to tell folks what they might be allergic too.
 And contact medical so we have enough epipens on hand.
 Just in case.”